sjtaylor-9/LHCb-D0-asymmetry-2/README.md

-# Measuring the Production Asymmetry between $D^0$ and  $\bar{D}^0$ mesons due to proton-proton collisions at the LHCb
+# Measuring the Production Asymmetry between $D^0$ and  $\bar{D}^0$ mesons due to proton-proton collisions at \sqrt{s} = 13 TeV at the LHCb
 This project is aimed to calculating the production asymmetry of the $D^0$ meson.
 This is done in differents regions of the phase space spanned by the transverse momentum ($p_T$) and pseudorapidity ($\eta$) of the $D^0$ meson.
 This is the current version (2nd February) of the cod.
 The project was done in collaboration with Laxman Seelan.

 In this repository there are the necessary tools in order to:
   - (in progress)

+The ```environment.yaml``` file inclues all of the necessary python libraries needed, apart from LHCbStyle, which can be installed using: ```mamba install -c conda-forge lhcbstyle```.
 **Warnings:**
 While running the code be aware that any change to one of the scripts can lead to a malfunction.
 In addition, make sure that the directories that will be generated while running the program don't already exist.
-If they do exist beforehand, this program might not work as intended. ```model_fitting``` produces a segmentation violation, however this bug does not affect the code.
+If they do exist beforehand, this program might not work as intended. ```model_fitting.py``` produces a segmentation violation, however this bug does not affect the code.

 ## How to download
 In order to download this package you can use the following commands in your terminal: